 - ‘Humanising Megascale’: Habitat 67 by Nkemjika C. A. Morah

-I'm an architectural storyteller with a passion for demystifying design.
-For over 5 years, I've been using SEO expertise to create content that not only informs but inspires.
-Imagine: complex concepts broken down into bite-sized pieces, designer insights made accessible, and architectural details explained in everyday language.
-That's what I bring to the table.
+I'm an architectural writer with a passion for demystifying design.
+For over 5 years, I've been using SEO & architectural expertise to create content that not only informs but sells & inspires.
+Basically, I like to break complex concepts to bite-sized pieces & conversational dialogues for the masses.
+So be it architectural expertise, graphics, digital content curation or even SEO optimization, I bring it all to the table!

 Habitat 67 was just a cool building… until your blog!
 Now I see the genius design elements everywhere.
 Modular magic, man!